Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Experiment details for ImageNet

 \subsection{Image augmentation}

-We follow the same procedure as~\citep{grill2020byol} for the image augmentation procedure.
 The augmentation applied in order during training are: \begin{itemize} \item Random Resize crop to a $224\times 224$ image.
 A random patch of the image is selected and resized to a $224\times 224$ image. \item Random color jitter.
 Modifying the brightness, the contrast, the saturation and the hue. \item Random gray scale.
-Randomly applying a gray scale filter to the image \item Random gaussian blur.
-Randomly applying a gaussian blue filter. \item Random solarization.
-Randomly applying a solarization filter. \end{itemize} At validation and test time, we resize the images to $256\times 256$ and then center crop a patch of $224\times 224$.
+Randomly applying a gray scale filter to the image \item Random Gaussian blur.
+Randomly applying a Gaussian bluer filter. \item Random solarization.
+Randomly applying a solarization filter. \end{itemize} The parameters of the augmentations are presented in Table~\ref{tab:hparams-byol-sd-in}.
+At validation and test time, we resize the images to $256\times 256$ and then center crop a patch of $224\times 224$.